agb32/cosmadoc/docs/source/index.rst

 .. warning::

-   COSMA is currently in a maintenance period
+   COSMA is currently at-risk.
+Login nodes are unstable.

 .. note::